A Studio 804 and Lawrence Community Shelter partnership

-The 12 homes will be installed along the east and south sides of the shelter’s community garden.
+The 12 tiny homes he proposed will be installed along the east and south sides of the shelter’s community garden.
 A new monarch butterfly trail with walkways leads to the 900-square-foot commons area with picnic tables directly north of the garden.
 The walkways will then continue up to a south side entry into the current shelter structure.

 Each 160-square-foot tiny home at Monarch Village will feature a shower, toilet, and kitchenette.
 The homes will have two sleeping quarters, offering parents and children their own private spaces.